90am/InsideInsights/README.md

 ## Installation

 InsideInsights is build upon [Vistrates](http://vistrates.org) (a visualization component model), [Codestrates](http://codestrates.org) (a JavaScript-based computational notebook), and [Webstrates](https://webstrates.net).
-In essence, users alternate between the notebook interface and the InsideInsights interface as needed.
+In essence, users can alternate between the notebook interface and the InsideInsights interface as needed.

-In order to use InsideInsights, you need to setup a server with Webstrates and Codestrates first.
-See the also [Codestrates GitHub repo](https://github.com/Webstrates/Codestrates) as well as the [Webstrates documentation](https://webstrates.github.io/#doc-2019-05-16-gigwrdtxkn) for more details.
+In order to use InsideInsights, you need to setup a server with Webstrates and install Codestrates.
+See the [Codestrates GitHub repo](https://github.com/Webstrates/Codestrates) as well as the [Webstrates documentation](https://webstrates.github.io/#doc-2019-05-16-gigwrdtxkn) for more details.

 InsideInsights itself is implemented as Vistrates meta-package.
-As we have slightly adapted Vistrates itself (e.g. to support composite components), please use the version provided in the repo here.
+As we have slightly adapted Vistrates itself (e.g. to support composite components), please use the version provided in this repo.
-The Codestrates package management offers a *Import Packages* option, where you can upload the zip-file or directly link to this repo.
+The Codestrates package management offers an *Import Packages* option, where you can upload the zip-file or directly link to this repo.

-Please note that you still need to manually install and configure visualizations [from the Vistrates framework](https://github.com/karthikbadam/Vistrates).
+Please note that you still need to manually install and configure any data, computation, and visualization components [from the Vistrates framework](https://github.com/karthikbadam/Vistrates).
+Or, develop your own analysis components.